rhythmcache/gh-tree/README.md

 # github-repo-tree-viewer

-- A Simple ⚠️ Experimental Python Script to View the Directory Structure or Tree of a Public GitHub Repository
+- A Simple ⚠️ experimental Python script to recursively list the directory structure of GitHub Repositories.
+It Displays a Tree-Like format for easier visualization of Files and Directories similar to the `tree` Command for local directories on linux.

 ## Usage